-Students will begin the process of selecting courses for the following school year in February.
+Students will begin the process of selecting courses for the following school year in January.
 Students select a full program of studies (8 courses per year) which meet the following goals:

-- 1. Meet graduation requirements for British Columbia; - 2.
-Support future plans, such as entrance to college or university. - 3.
-Provide a balanced and engaging educational experience
+- 1. Meet graduation requirements for British Columbia - 2.
+Support future plans, such as entrance to college or university - 3.
+Provide a balanced and engaging educational experience, which includes a balance of academic and elective courses

-All students in Grades 8 through 11 will have completed their course selections before Spring Break.
+All students in Grades 8 through 11 will have completed their course selections by the end of February.
 Students will be selecting their courses through the MyEdBC computer system.
 It is imperative that parents/guardians and students are comfortable with the site and that all students are aware of their passwords.
 Counsellors will be assisting students with the selection of their courses.